andyhasit/turboshell/README.md

 You're encouraged to use **.** as separators in your commands as:

-* It looks neat!
+* It looks neat.
 * It reduces clashes.
 * TAB completion makes it feels like typing code in an editor.
 * Turboshell has a matcher which lets you partially type commands.

-The matcher lets you type the first n letters of each words between the dots:
+The matcher lets you type the first n letters of each words between the dots.
+If it finds a unique match, it runs that command:

 ```bash
 $ t.1      # Runs test.1